16 Quick and Easy Breakfast Ideas That Are Ready in 10 Minutes or Less

 This parfait packs a punch of protein with fruit and yogurt.
 Layer pineapple, raspberries, yogurt, bananas, and dates in a dish on top of yogurt.
 Sprinkle almonds on top and you’re good to go!
 Get the full recipe at Taste of Home.

 Unlike a traditional muffin, egg muffins are packed with protein, without loading up on sugar and carbs.
 Plus, adding spinach or tomatoes will put you well on your way to your vegetable goals even before lunch.
 Make a batch like Taste of Home’s Scrambled Egg Muffins early in the week, then pop them in the fridge.
 In the morning, a quick 30- to 60-second nuke is all they take.
-Don’t miss these chefs’ tips for the perfect breakfast.

 Don’t spend your paycheck buying avocado toast out—make it at home, quicker and cheaper!
 Top your toast with avocado, plus keep it interesting by adding pesto, smoked salmon, radishes, or other tasty extras.